MicrosoftDocs/customer-voice/cv-docs/purchase.md

     5. Select **Save changes**.

-### Purchase the Dynamics 365 Customer Voice USL license
+### Purchase the User Subscription License (USL)

-After you purchase the **Dynamics 365 Customer Voice** license, you must purchase the **Dynamics 365 Customer Voice USL** license and assign it to the users in your organization.
-The **Dynamics 365 Customer Voice USL** license is a free user license.
+After you purchase the license for Dynamics 365 Customer Voice, you must purchase the User Subscription License (USL) and assign it to the users in your organization.
+The User Subscription License (USL) is a free user license.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).